-- 9.1 Insurers have the duty to ensure that the remuneration structure for their intermediaries do not create misaligned incentives for the intermediaries to engage in mis-selling, aggressive selling, fraudulent acts or money laundering activities.
-Insurers are therefore required to put in place an appropriate remuneration structure to address such risks. - 9.2 Indemnity commission, or any standing arrangement that offers advance payment of commission, is strictly prohibited.
-Insurers should only pay commission on an earned basis. - 9.3 Cases of mis-selling, aggressive selling, fraud and money-laundering often surface after the expiry of the clawback period.
-To deter such activities, insurers should put in place a clawback mechanism to fully recover all commission paid in proven fraud / money laundering / misselling cases.
+- 9.1 Authorized insurers have the duty to ensure that the remuneration structure for their intermediaries do not create misaligned incentives for the intermediaries to engage in mis-selling, aggressive selling, fraudulent acts or money laundering activities.
+The insurers are therefore required to put in place an appropriate remuneration structure to address such risks. - 9.2 Indemnity commission, or any standing arrangement that offers advance payment of commission, is strictly prohibited.
+Authorized insurers should only pay commission on an earned basis.

-10. ONGOING MONITORING
+9.3 Cases of mis-selling, aggressive selling, fraud and money-laundering often surface after the expiry of the clawback period.
+To deter such activities, authorized insurers should put in place a clawback mechanism to fully recover all commission paid in proven fraud / money laundering / misselling cases.

-- 10.1 ICP 19.7 requires insurers and intermediaries to ensure that, where customers receive advice before concluding an insurance contract, any potential conflicts of interest are properly managed. - 10.2 ICP 19.7.5 further stipulates that conflicts of interest may be managed in different ways as relevant to the circumstances, for example, through appropriate disclosure and informed consent from customers. - 10.3 Insurers should put in place a proper mechanism to monitor on an ongoing basis any such potential conflict of interests.
+10. Ongoing Monitoring

-- 10.4 ICP 19.8 stipulates that insurers are required to:- - service a policy appropriately through to the point at which all obligations under the policy have been satisfied; - disclose to the policyholder information on any contractual changes during the life of the contract; and - disclose to the policyholder further relevant information depending on the type of insurance product. - 10.5 On-going communication with policyholders should be maintained at least annually as an integral part of expectation management (e.g. projections for non-guaranteed benefits in anniversary statements). - 10.6 Insurers should also put in place a proper mechanism to monitor the products (e.g. complaints, design flaw etc) after launch.
+- 10.1 ICP 19.7 requires insurers and intermediaries to ensure that, where customers receive advice before concluding an insurance contract, any potential conflicts of interest are properly managed. - 10.2 ICP 19.7.5 further stipulates that conflicts of interest may be managed in different ways as relevant to the circumstances, for example, through appropriate disclosure and informed consent from customers. - 10.3 Authorized insurers should put in place a proper mechanism to monitor on an ongoing basis any such potential conflict of interests. - 10.4 ICP 19.8 stipulates that insurers are required to: - (a) service a policy appropriately through to the point at which all obligations under the policy have been satisfied; - (b) disclose to the policyholder information on any contractual changes during the life of the contract; and - (c) disclose to the policyholder further relevant information depending on the type of insurance product. - 10.5 On-going communication with policyholders should be maintained at least annually as an integral part of expectation management (e.g. projections for non-guaranteed benefits in anniversary statements). - 10.6 Authorized insurers should also put in place a proper mechanism to monitor the products (e.g. complaints, design flaw etc.) after launch.

-11. POST-SALE CONTROL
+11. Post-sale Control